eventmachine/eventmachine/docs/DocumentationGuidesIndex.md

  * {file:docs/EventDrivenServers.md Writing event-driven servers}
  * {file:docs/EventDrivenClients.md Writing event-driven clients}
  * {file:docs/Ecosystem.md EventMachine ecosystem}: Thin, Goliath, em-http-request, em-websockets, Proxymachine and beyond
- * {file:docs/BlockingEventLoop.md On blocking event loop: why it is harmful for performance and how to avoid it}
+ * {file:docs/BlockingEventLoop.md On blocking the event loop: why it is harmful for performance and how to avoid it}
  * {file:docs/LightweightConcurrency.md Lightweight concurrency with EventMachine}
  * {file:docs/Deferrables.md Deferrables}
  * {file:docs/ModernKernelInputOutputAPIs.md Brief introduction to epoll, kqueue, select}
- * {file:docs/WorkingWithOtherIOSources.md Working with other IO sources, like keyboard}
+ * {file:docs/WorkingWithOtherIOSources.md Working with other IO sources such as the keyboard}

 ## Tell us what you think! ##

-Please take a moment and tell us what you think about this guide on [EventMachine mailing list](http://bit.ly/jW3cR3) or in #eventmachine channel on irc.freenode.net: what was unclear? what wasn't covered? maybe you don't like guide style or grammar and spelling are incorrect?
-Readers feedback is key to making documentation better.
+Please take a moment and tell us what you think about this guide on the [EventMachine mailing list](http://bit.ly/jW3cR3) or in the #eventmachine channel on irc.freenode.net: what was unclear?
+What wasn't covered?
+Maybe you don't like the guide style or the grammar and spelling are incorrect?
+Reader feedback is key to making documentation better.